alexander-kastil/angular-advanced/labs/lab-05/readme.md

 # Using @ngrx/signals in Angular Apps

-In this lab we will solve the following tasks:
+In this lab we will re-build the classic Angular solution from `lab-02` to `lab-04` and solve the following tasks:

 - Take the `standalone app` from `lab-01` and setup a basic `SignalStore`
-- Re-build the classic Angular solution from `lab-02` to `lab-04`
-- Provide CRUD and loading for food using `@ngrx/signal`
+- Provide CRUD and loading for food using `@ngrx/signal` and its `SignalStore`
-- Implement a `container presenter pattern`
+- Implement a container presenter pattern for `food-container`, `food-list` and `food-edit` using `input` and `output`
+- Implement an Add Item button on top of the page
+- Implement the Save functionality for `food-edit` and `food-container`
 - Enhance our app by using `rxMethod` and persist data to the server

 ### Setup a basic Signal Store